lloistborn/lloistborn.github.io/_posts/2024-11-25-my-attempt-creating-dynamic-title-using-react.md

 ```

 ## The Context Conundrum
-To make these titles available throughout the app, I created a context:
+To make these titles available throughout the app, I created a `PageContext.tsx`:

 ```jsx
 const PageContext = createContext<PageContextType>({ currentPageTitle: undefined })